“Jiang? Jiang Xun? …that’s strange, I’m not seeing any connectivity issues-”

 Important, thought Xun, his inner voice thick with sarcasm.
 Infrastructure is important.
 Hospitals are important.
 Encryption is important.
 Not shallow online social exchanges.

-“Now I know as a part of the development team you don’t always feel your voice is head but let me assure you-”
+“Now I know as a part of the development team you don’t always feel your voice is heard but let me assure you-”

 “Private call requested,” an automated voice chimed in over Mei’s talking.